Due to the Covid-19 pandemic, we have some important announcements:

 4. The 2021 meeting will be held July 15–18 in Keystone, CO.
 More information will be available when we have it.

 Thank you for your patience.
 We hope that all of you stay safe and healthy during this difficult time!

-This annual course is designed to help healthcare providers caring for patients with diabetes, including but not limited to, endocrinologists/diabetes specialists, internists, pediatricians, family physicians, physician assistants, medical residents and fellows, nurse practitioners, nurses, dietitians and certified diabetes educators.
+This is an annual course designed to help healthcare providers caring for patients with diabetes, including but not limited to: endocrinologists/diabetes specialists, internists, pediatricians, family physicians, physician assistants, medical residents and fellows, nurse practitioners, nurses, dietitians, social workers, and certified diabetes educators.